An arithmetic count of the lines meeting four lines in P^3: Introduction

 \begin{co} Let $k = \bbb{F}_q$ be a finite field with $q$ elements, with $q$ odd.
 Let $L_1$,$L_2$,$L_3$,$L_4$ be general lines defined over $k$ in $\bbb{P}^3_k$.
 If a line $L$ meeting $L_i$ for $i=1,\ldots,4$ is defined over $\bbb{F}_{q^2}$, then \end{co}

 The proofs of Theorems \ref{intro:4linesthm} and \ref{intro:2n-2codim2hyperplanesthm} and Corollary \ref{Fqcorthm4lines} can be found in Section~\ref{mainthm_Section}.
 For these proofs, we use a strategy based on joint work \cite{CubicSurface} of Jesse Kass and the second named author.
-Namely, we take a classical enumerative problem over the complex numbers that admits a solution using an Euler class from algebraic topology, and rework it over a field $k$ using an enriched Euler class valued in $\GW(k)$.
-To obtain an enumerative result over $k$, one then needs a geometric interpretation of certain local indices, which is guessed on a case-by-case basis.
+Namely, we take a classical enumerative problem over the complex numbers that admits a solution using the Euler number from algebraic topology, and rework it over a field $k$ using an enriched Euler number valued in $\GW(k).$ This enriched Euler number was defined in \cite[Definition 33]{CubicSurface} to be a sum of certain local indices.
+To obtain an enumerative result over $k$, one then needs a geometric interpretation of these local indices, which is guessed on a case-by-case basis.